sk-ws-stan/robot/Readme.md

 ### Conan (1.4 and newer)

 The project supports building with conan.
 First run `conan install -s build_type=Release -s arch=x86 .` to generate the required local conanfiles and obtain the boost libraries.
 Then run `conan build .` to build the project for the build_type Release in 32bit.
-The conan build will currently not build the unit test project.
+The conan build will automatically build the unit test project as header only.

 ### Iress Source (Windows only)